4 Ways to Make Inventory Management Easier

 One option is an RFID-powered solution that delivers inventory visibility from supply chain to storefront — and everywhere in between.
 With RFID-enabled, item-level inventory tracking, you can know precisely which items are in stock in any given store at any given moment.
 This allows retailers to:

 - Maximise inventory investment across the entire enterprise by ensuring every last unit is sold

 Protect your inventory with updated RFID systems

-So if you've implemented RFID-enabled inventory tracking, why not use that same technology to amplify your loss prevention efforts?
+So, if you've implemented RFID-enabled inventory tracking, why not use that same technology to amplify your loss prevention efforts?
 A mammoth amount of effort goes into getting the right inventory to the right stores at the right time.
 It pays to protect that inventory with the latest technology.
-Just be sure to order enough merchandise protection for your high value and most vulnerable products in advance — especially during your peak busy seasons like back-to-school time and holidays.
+Just be sure to order enough merchandise protection for your high value and most vulnerable products in advance — especially during your peak busy seasons like back-to-school time and Christmas.
 No matter what your most stolen items are, there are tags, labels, wraps, alarms, and more that can easily accommodate and protect them.

 Get more guidance from a partner you can trust

 Don't go it alone.
 Download the Sensormatic Solutions Inventory Checklist today.
 It's a step-by-step guide filled with actionable insights and advice from our inventory leaders that can be put into practice immediately.